These terms & conditions apply to all relationships between Rotterdam School of Management B.V. and Clients registering for an RSM B.V. Programme.

 - Except for wilful intent or gross negligence on the side of RSM, RSM is, irrespective of the legal ground on which the claim of the Client is based, only liable for compensation of the damage equal to the Tuition Fee paid or payable by the Client on the basis of the Agreement.

 - RSM is, irrespective of the legal ground on which the claim of the Client is based, never liable for any consequential damage, which includes, but is not limited to lost profit, losses and costs incurred, as well as missed assignments, missed savings, damages caused by production or business interruption or stagnation, or damage as a result of lost work and/or travel time.

-- Liability for the theft, loss, or damage to personal property of the Client, endured on RSM facilities, or during other off-premise activities of RSM will be determined in accordance with applicable law.
+- RSM is not liable for the theft, loss, or damage to personal property of the Client, endured on RSM facilities, or during other off-premise activities of RSM.

 - RSM may engage third parties for the execution of the Agreement.
 RSM is entitled to invoke any limitations of liability of those third parties towards the Client, except for wilful intent or gross negligence.